IoannisChalk/Google-Advanced-Data-Analytics-Projects/README.md

 ### Projects:

-ChatGPT
-Certainly!
-We can merge the descriptions to provide a more comprehensive overview of the project while incorporating the tasks outlined in the other description.
-Here's a suggested merged description:

 [Project 2: Exploratory Data Analysis (EDA), Data Cleaning, and Visualization]
 Description: This project encompasses the basics of Python programming for data analysis, focusing on exploratory data analysis (EDA), data cleaning, and visualization techniques.
 You will work with the TikTok claims data, performing tasks such as exploring the dataset, cleaning the data, and selecting appropriate visualization types to represent variables and relationships within the data effectively.
 The goal is to develop proficiency in Python programming while gaining practical experience in EDA, data cleaning, and visualization to communicate insights and patterns to the TikTok team.
 Skills Acquired: Python programming, data manipulation, data visualization, exploratory data analysis, data cleaning.